Recruitment Settings

 Best for: Open studies, broad recruitment campaigns, general populations

-Public enrollment allows any registered participant to join your experiment from their participant dashboard.
+Public enrollment allows any registered participant to join your study through a shareable link.

 How it works: